mozilla/blurts-server/README.md

 ## Testing

 The full test suite can be run via `npm test`.

+At the beginning of a test suite run, the `test-blurts` database will be populated with test tables and seed data found in `db/seeds/`

 At the end of a test suite run, coverage info will be sent to [Coveralls](https://coveralls.io/) to assess coverage changes and provide a neat badge.
 For this step to complete locally, you need a root `.coveralls.yml` which contains a token – get this from another member of the Monitor team.
 Alternatively, without the token you can simply ignore the `coveralls` error.